SPECIAL EDUCATIONAL NEEDS (SEN)

 For those few students who may require further intervention than school staff can provide, Wave 3 represents the involvement of external professionals, invited in to school to provide direct student input, or advice, guidance and support to school staff to help manage student needs and enable progress to take place.
 The school has regular liaison with a wide range of local authority and other support services.

 Student support is a particular strength of our school.
 We are fully inclusive and ensure that all students receive the care, guidance and support needed to fulfil their academic potential.
 We encourage a close working relationship with local primary schools, with parents and carers, a wide range of external professionals and with the students themselves to ensure that individual needs are identified and supported in the best way possible.
 We place great emphasis on transition into the school and supporting students when they leave to go on to work or college.

 Our house system works as an extended family where students are in tutor groups arranged vertically.
 This means that students of all ages work together and support each other.
 Our pastoral team works with the tutors to make sure that students are successful in school in terms of their learning, attendance and behaviour.

-Our student support centre delivers individual and small group intervention programmes, based on expertise of staff, identifies needs and advice from external professionals.
+Our learning support centre delivers individual and small group intervention programmes, based on expertise of staff, identified needs and advice from external professionals.
 We promote learning in a structured, consistent and positive environment, where the focus is on praising and rewarding students for what they have achieved.